 Article 2 of the U.S. Constitution established the nation's Electoral College in 1787, and there has not been any significant change to the Electoral College since 1800.
 Under Article 2, each state is allocated "a Number of Electors, equal to the whole Number of Senators & Representatives to which the State may be entitled in the Congress."
 However, the Number of Electors for each state does not represent the proportion of each state's population to the country's population as a whole.

 This disproportionate voter representation means that, within the rules of the Electoral College, the loser of the popular vote can still become the President.
 In fact, since 2000, this has occurred twice, most recently in 2016 when 3 million more Americans voted for Hillary Clinton than Donald Trump.
 However, while Trump lost the popular vote the Electoral College fell in his favor, making him President in 2017.
+Hover or tap on a state to find out how many Electoral votes each state has.

 Circle sizes on the map correspond to the amount of Electoral Votes each state had in the year 2000.